LYNDI

 “Are you?”

-“Mm,” he mutters, and somehow I feel the vibration of his words between my thighs, tickling my pussy.
-“I can’t…” I mutter as his arms wrap me so possessively that I feel he’ll never let me go.
-Part of me doesn’t want him to.
-A dizzying thought washes through me, like I’m his prisoner now, trapped in this mansion forever, like a—
+“Mm,” he groans, and somehow the vibration of his words hits right between my thighs, tickling my pussy.
+“I can’t do this…” I rasp as his arms wrap me; I’m convinced he’ll never let me go.
+I hate how part of me doesn’t want him to.
+A dizzying thought washes through me.
+That I’m his prisoner now, trapped in this mansion forever, like a fucking—

-“Fucking ghost!”
-Xavier lowers me to the ground with a growl—not a human imitating a dog kind of growl, but like an actual dog separated from its bone!
+“Fucking ghost girl,” he growls—not a human imitating a dog kind of growl, but like an actual dog.

-I scan the room, seeing no female to match the voice.
-But I heard her.
+I narrow my eyes, looking again for the girl.
+I heard her.
 Tasted her while I was up against the wall.
+"Who?"

 “Nobody,” Xavier hisses.
 He wipes his wet mouth with the back of his hand, jaw slack.
 His canine teeth look longer and sharper than before, and his eyes emanate a feral glow in the low light.
 The man is…